Texas Premises Liability Lawyer

 - Sports injury

 Call Simmons and Fletcher, P.C.’s premises liability attorneys for a free consultation about your premises liability case today.

-In addition to the legal issues that your premise liability lawyer must be familiar with, you need an attorney who knows how to secure the evidence in your case.
+In addition to the legal issues that your premises liability lawyer must be familiar with, you need an attorney who knows how to secure the evidence in your case.
 Some of the things Simmons and Fletcher, P.C.’s premises liability lawyers do in these matters are:

 - Send spoliation letters to prevent the destruction of valuable video evidence in the landlord’s possession